TNAJanssen/linter-ember-template/README.md

 ## Installation

-To install the addon either find `linter-ember-template` in the "Packages" tab or run
+To install the addon either find `linter-ember-template` in the "Install" tab of the settings panel or run

 ```
 apm install linter-eslint